 Patrick Dempsey and Jillian Fink

 Actor and race car enthusiast Patrick Dempsey and his makeup artist wife Jillian Fink very nearly called it quits a few years ago.
 But before you could say "nothing in Hollywood lasts forever," the couple—who met when Dempsey came into Fink's salon for a haircut—called off their divorce and made another go of it.
 "I didn't feel like we had done all the work.
 And we both wanted to do that work," Dempsey told People in 2016.
-He credited counseling for helping their family (including their three kids) get through the rough patch, and last year, the pair celebrated their 20th anniversary.
+He credited counseling for helping their family (including their three kids) get through the rough patch, and in 2019, the pair celebrated their 20th anniversary.